KauaMB2/KauaMB2/README.md

 # Hello devs, Nice to see you here 👋

-Electronic Technician, Industrial Automation - ETE FMC ❤️ Software Engineering - Inatel (Loading...)
+Electronic Technician, Industrial Automation - ETE FMC ❤️<br>
+Software Engineering - Inatel (Loading...)

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> More about me